workos/workos-node/README.md

 ## Usage

 Creating an Audit Log event requires a descriptive action name and annotating the event with its CRUD identifier.
-The action name must contain an action category and an action name seperated by a period, for example, `user.login`.
+The action name must contain an action category and an action name separated by a period, for example, `user.login`.

 ```ts
 const event = {